cerkit/kbd_ortho_12x4_proton/README.md

  This hasn't been tested.

- It has a pin header for I2C integration to the left of the proton.
-It's connected to the I2C1 pins on B6 and B7 of the Proton.
+ It has a pin header for I2C integration at the top of the board.
+It's connected to the I2C1 pins on B8 and B9 of the Proton.

  There's a reset button on the right side of the board.